ems-project/web-auditor/README.md

 ## Cleaning

-This script cleans out audit results that are older that storage/datasets/default/000000001.json
+This script cleans out audit results that are older that `storage/datasets/default/000000001.json`.

+Caution: this script does not currently give live feedback.
+Check the elasticms job's logs for live status.

 ```shell
 node src/clean-out.js